 Introduction

 Climate warming and anthropogenic stressors pose significant challenges to organisms on a global scale [1,2].
 Rapidly increasing temperatures are a particularly significant threat for ectothermic species.
 Indeed, increasing temperatures can drive fitness declines due to physiological intolerance [3], and alter the distribution of species [4].
 Inevitably, these impacts are primarily mediated by how organisms change their behaviour and physiology through development and evolutionary time in response to shifting environments.
 Phenotypic changes that occur during an animal's lifetime in response to changing environments (i.e., phenotypic plasticity), are important mechanisms by which ectotherms can cope with climate change over short time scales [5].
-However, the magnitude of plastic responses is widely trait- and species-specific [5–7
+However, the magnitude of plastic responses is widely trait- and species-specific [5–7]

 Temperature can also have transgenerational effects by impacting parental generations [8,9].
 For instance, recent evidence indicates that some ectotherms can tolerate heat events for long periods [5,10].
 Thermal ecology of ectotherms can also be shaped by other factors, such as diet or maternal investment, which can influence physiological traits that are temperature dependent [11–13].
 For example, a diet high in nutrients (carbohydrate or protein) leads to higher metabolic rates and CTmax, while a diet low in these nutrients can result in lower physiological estimates [14–16].
 Additionally, the resources a mother invests in her offspring (i.e., the energetic provisioning of eggs) can influence metabolic processes like growth and development [17].
 Determining how thermal and resource environments during development affect key thermal physiological traits in various taxa may provide an understanding of how species may cope with changing environments.

-While phenotypic plasticity can adjust phenotypes throughout life, developmental plasticity – plasticity occurring during early embryonic development – can have organisational effects on phenotypes that can affect responses later in life6.
+While phenotypic plasticity can adjust phenotypes throughout life, developmental plasticity – plasticity occurring during early embryonic development – can have organisational effects on phenotypes that can affect responses later in life[6].
 For vertebrates in particular, such effects may be adaptive or maladaptive depending on whether early-life environments are predictive of late-life environments.
 While temperature and early resource provisioning can influence thermal traits in ectotherms [18], most research effort has focused on temperature, which is known to have a profound effect on fitness [19,20].
 In reptiles, temperatures during embryonic development are known to affect phenotypes throughout ontogeny [7].
 For example, incubation conditions of developing reptile embryos can impact a variety of traits including sex, growth rate, morphology, behaviour, and cognition[7,20,21].
 However, there is a dearth of evidence linking developmental factors more generally to thermal traits, and whether these differences persist through various stages of ontogeny in reptiles[22,23].

 Here, we aim to determine how early developmental environments affect thermal physiology (critical thermal maximum: CTmax & thermal preference: Tpref) in reptiles.
 CTmax & Tpref are two common thermal indices used as proxies for how the environment influences individual fitness and are used to predict how species distributions are predicted to shift with climate change [3,24,25].
 We first conduct a laboratory experiment to test how maternal investment and developmental temperature both influence CTmax & Tpref in a common skink (Lampropholis delicata).
 We then compare our experimental findings with quantitative results testing this same question more broadly in reptiles using a meta-analysis.